 This townhouse is a 2 bedroom, 1 bath home.

 At the top of the stairs you can turn right to the bathroom and one of the bedrooms.
 Or you can turn left into the other bedroom, where I’m standing to get this delightful photo.

 That’s right.
 Keeps your feet nice and cool at night.
 What’s not to love about that?

 Now, the reason this bed is made so nicely is because I didn’t make the bed.
 My absolute favorite and not favorite thing about corporate housing is the cleaning company that came in once a week and shined the place up.
 They changed the sheets and even took away the dirty towels and left all new ones.
 It was a little bit like hotel living.

 I only say it is not my favorite thing because I have an irrational need to clean before the cleaning company comes.
 The first week they came, I didn’t know they were coming and the breakfast dishes were still in the sink.
-I also happened to still be in my pajamas with my hair looking a little like this.
+I also happened to still be in my pajamas with a serious case of bed head.

 My hair can stand straight up without any product.
 What’s your superpower?